Australian Call Centre Industry Q4 2024 Call Centre Rankings

 • Average Wait Time captures the time customers are placed in the queue until a live agent answers the call.

-Through this benchmarking initiative, ACXPA is committed to driving continuous improvement across the Australian call centre industry.
+Through this benchmarking initiative, ACXPA is committed to driving continuous improvement across the Australian call centre industry by providing businesses with the tools and insights to enhance their operations, and foster better customer experiences, improve agent performance, and help organisations achieve lasting success.

 Table of Contents: